 Professor Gordon Dougan is a world authority on vaccines, genomics and the epidemiology of infectious diseases including antibiotic resistance.
 He has contributed to the development of several vaccines (e.g. whooping cough, cholera, typhoid) and was previously voted in the top ten most influential people in the vaccine world.
-He has served on numerous international bodies and organisations including, the World Health Organization, the GSK Institute for Global Health, the International Vaccine Institute (Korea) and Wellcome.
+He has served on numerous international bodies and organisations including, member of the UK Governments Commission on Human Medicines (MHRA) COVID-19 Vaccines Benefit Risk Expert Working Group, World Health Organization, the GSK Institute for Global Health, the International Vaccine Institute (Korea) and Wellcome.
 He is currently a Professor in the Department of Medicine, University of Cambridge and was formerly Head of Pathogen Research at the Wellcome Sanger Institute.
 He has worked in the Pharmaceutical industry developing vaccine for over a decade.

 Professor Gordon Dougan's Lab study the pathogenesis, epidemiology and vaccinology/immunology of infections.
 We specialise in using genomics to rapidly identify infection signatures in laboratory and clinical samples and investigate how medicines work on pathogens.
 Our mechanistic focus is on enteric bacterial disease but with an emphasis on invasive salmonella infections such as typhoid.

 We exploit a combination of genetics, genomics and laboratory technologies (imaging, FACS, microbiology).
 We work with Cambridge University Hospitals to develop rapid methods for identifying and defining antibiotic resistant infections in patients.
 Our aim is to influence clinical practice to improve care.